 Get a personalised, downloadable planner of your child's vaccinations, based on their date of birth.
 The planner includes all the dates their vaccinations are due.

 When your child reaches 2 to 2 1/2 years a member of the Health Visiting Team will visit to do a development check and growth review.
 This includes monitoring growth, behaviour and speech and language development and gross and fine motor development at home.
 Relevant referrals will be made if support is necessary.

-If you are worried about your child you can attend one of the baby clinics or contact your Health Visitor.
+If you are worried about your child you can contact your Health Visitor.

 If your child has health or development problems the Health Visiting Service is here to support you and your child.
 Checks on your child’s development are completed.
 Relevant referrals are made by the Health Visitor Team.

 one dose between 18-25 years is highly effective in providing cover against 4 strains of meningitis